InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: Method

-This stage generates a controllable and 4D-aware mask sequence based on the input scene video and a reference object.
-The process executes three main steps: (1) 4D Scene Reconstruction: The scene video is first reconstructed into a robust 4D geometry and motion representation.
-(2) User-Controlled Placement: The user interactively places and scales the reference object within this reconstructed 4D space.
-(3) Temporal Propagation and Reprojection: The object is temporally propagated using the scene flow, and then reprojected back to each video frame to form the final mask.
-This pipeline ensures that the resulting mask sequence accurately aligns with the scene’s camera motion, geometry, and temporal continuity.
+This stage generates a highly controllable, geometrically grounded mask sequence based on the source video and a reference object.
+The pipeline executes three main steps: 4D scene reconstruction, user-controlled object placement, and scene flow-based temporal propagation.
+This ensures that the resulting mask sequence accurately aligns with the scene's geometry, camera motion, and temporal continuity.